understanding-the-connected-home/book/future.md

 On the web, the only means of protection are personal education in the matter (to at least understand what's going on) as well as technical measures, like ad & tracking blockers, as well as browser features/plug-ins like Do Not Track. **Between them, these measures provide a certain measure of privacy, but neither is this sufficient nor is it sufficiently easy.** We got to this point because for too long, the open nature of the web allowed bad players to foster a culture of tracking without recourse or penalties.

 **For the context of the connected home, we may not commit these same mistakes.
 We need to establish standards, regulatory frameworks and a culture that respects the ethical dimensions of the safe place that is the home.**

+As for adaption of connectivity inside our homes, we have no doubt that it will happen.
+Not out of some techno-deterministic world view, but because we learned over the last couple of decades that connectivity & data add value to all parts of our lives if done right.

+We assume that the ways this will happen will seem odd for a while, and that it will happen not along the lines of well-established metaphors like automation or personalization: These will likely seem as quirky and ridiculous in hindsight as the futuristic computerized kitchen did in the 1950s (both in terms of gender roles and the technological aspects):

+Rather, the smart will manifest in ways both banal and novel, and the vector will (hopefully, and most likely) be smarts that are "on the user", in whichever way.
+If we had to guess, we'd say they will be probably fairly low-tech, bottom up interventions that just make things a little easier, more interesting, more useful: **A connected home should help us be more human, more ourselves.**

+Much more tricky is how we will deal with our preferences regarding various levels of scanning, sharing data, and (by extension) surveillance.

+### Automation is a natural first step

+The connected home products we see on the market today (or judging by conversations with many manufacturers and designers working in the field, on the way to market) focus to a large degree on home automation.
+There's nothing wrong with it, it's a natural first step.
+It's (comparatively) simple and offers a clear value (if done right), so it's (again, comparatively) low-hanging fruit.

+Inarguably, there's a lot to be gained for users from home automation.
+Nobody would argue with the convenience and time savings of a laundry machine, a dishwasher or a vacuum cleaner.

+The same will hold true for many connected home appliances.
+The true automation magic might, however, not happen at the device level.
+Everyone who ever had to install one smartphone app per connected home device - thermostat, lightbulb, smart lock - will agree, the trick might turn out to be smart integration at the software layer: One app to rule them all.

+Maybe more importantly, automation does not require a lot of explanation: _I used to regulate my heater by hand, now it self-regulates._ Simple to understand, no explanation needed.

+Shortcoming:
+> the decisions based on the analysis of big data are inevitably "informed by the world as it was in the past, or, at best, as it currently is".